DUNE/computing-HWDB/setup.md

 So let us define the followings:

    ~~~
-   alias CURL='curl --cert Output.pem --pass YourPhrase'
+   alias CURL='curl -s --header "Authorization: Bearer $(cat /tmp/bt_u501)"'
    export APIPATH='https://dbwebapi2.fnal.gov:8443/cdbdev/api/v1'
    ~~~
-   {: .source}
+   {: .language-bash}

-   In the above, **Output.pem** is the pem file you obtained earlier.
-We are assuming it sits in the current directory.
-Else, provide the appropriate path in front of it.

-   **YourPhrase'** is the phrase you provided when you converted your downloaded usercred.p12 to your pem file.
+   In the above, the **-s** option is just to silence additional displays from curl.

+   And basically you just need to provide your Bearer token through its header (the 501 happens to be my personal UID).
+   Notice that there is the command **cat** in front of the token file.
+That is, you need to provide **content** of the token there.

-   **cdbdev** allows us to communicate with the development version of the HWDB (and **cdb** allows to communicate with the production version).
+   In defining the API root path, APIPATH, **cdbdev** allows us to communicate with the development version of the HWDB (and **cdb** allows to communicate with the production version).

 2. Let's use an API endpoint, **/users/whoami**, to display your HWDB account info.